bw0rth/pync/docs/source/examples/remote-command-exec.rst

       pync('-le {} localhost 8000'.format(command))

-2. On another console, connect to the bind shell server:
+2. On another console, connect to the server to interact with the shell:

 .. tab:: Unix